 Let us go back in history.
-The German colours according to most historians date from the liberation wars against Napoleon's occupation where in their beginning the Freichor Lützower Jäger did not wear uniform uniforms.
-The easiest way to achieve uniformity was to dye all cloths black.
-But soldiers like decorations so they added to their black outfit red colored sleeves and collars.
+The German colors, according to most historians, date from the liberation wars against Napoleon's occupation wherein their beginning, the Freichor Lützower Jäger, did not wear uniform uniforms.
+The easiest way to achieve uniformity was to dye all clothes black.
+But soldiers like decorations, so they added to their black outfit red-colored sleeves and collars.
 The buttons of their uniforms were made from brass looking golden.
-When starting their studies after the Napoleonic Wars the guys being poor continued wearing their uniforms.
-Quite naturally the colours of their original fraternities (Urburschenschaften) became Black-Red-Gold.
+When starting their studies after the Napoleonic Wars, the guys being poor continued wearing their uniforms.
+Quite naturally, the colors of their first fraternities (Urburschenschaften) became Black-Red-Gold.

 |People on their way to the Hambach castle in 1832 on a German stamp. |

-Behind the German colours flies the Polish flag.
+Behind the German colors flies the Polish flag.

-Well, except for Fichte: Luther could not have cared less about the colours of the old Reich and whether Kant, Schelling, and Beethoven even were aware of them is doubtful.
+Well, except for Fichte: Luther could not have cared less about the colors of the old Reich, and whether Kant, Schelling, and Beethoven even were aware of them is doubtful.

 to make their flags

-The flag carried by the freedom fighters at Freiburg's Predigertor (Gate of the Dominicans) on 24 April, 1848, had neither been made Black-Red-Gold as mentioned in the text of an instruction issued in Freiburg one month earlier nor in the inverse sequence Gold-Red-Black as recommended according to the sketch given in the instruction.
+The flag carried by the freedom fighters at Freiburg's Predigertor (Gate of the Dominicans) on 24 April 1848, had neither been made Black-Red-Gold as mentioned in the text of a direction issued in Freiburg one month earlier nor in the inverse sequence Gold-Red-Black as recommended according to the sketch given in the instruction.
 The flag displayed shows Red-Gold-Black.